LP12 Support

 Andries

-Web developer, LP12 enthusiast
+Web Developer, LP12 enthusiast

 When I first saw the silhouette of the Sondek LP12 in the mid nineties I was obsessed with how it looked.
 This of course sparked a fiery interest in the turntable and its story, and in 2016 I got my first LP12.
 It has been a love affair since then.